 Applicants Response: Housing is not a specific consideration of this application but is addressed because the associated zone change does propose to rezone just shy of 300 acres of residential land to industrial.
 Based on the Housing Strategies Report (2019), adopted by the City of Umatilla as part of a Goal 10 update, there is an overabundance of land zoned for single family residential development.
 The associated application for a change in both Comprehensive Plan and Zoning designations from residential to industrial would not negatively impact the City of Umatilla's needed inventory of residential lands, leaving at least 750 acres over the identified need in the inventory.
-Please see the attached Housing Strategies Report, particularly the analysis on page 26, that outlines the over 2,100-unit capacity and over 1,000-acre overabundance of residentially zoned land.
-Removal of 300 acres would not impact the needed residential land supply in the 20-year planning horizon.
+Please see the attached Housing Strategies Report, particularly the analysis on page 26, that outlines the over 2,100-unit capacity and over 1,000-acre overabundance of residential land supply in the 20-year planning horizon.